-a general statement about the work:

 With accrued hindsite I can see there has been an evolution in the work, and by now, I am perpetually recirculating or modifying ideas and tendencies from the bag of tricks.

 I don't pay much attention to any gallery "scene" although, there was a time when it influenced me more directly than it does now.
-Hardly a "community", The Art World as not a community at all but rather a milieu of cartels and cabals, privileged ol' boy networks or covens of sanctimonious misandrists, swinging dicks and cracked crotch cases, pampered deskilled legions, one trick ponies and the excessively acclaimed, mercenary alliances veiled in the guise of Political Correctitude secured by byzantine gatekeepers, undermining agents, influence peddlers, cavalier academicians gaming The System, throbbing for job security and benefits packages, getting over -and so on...
+Hardly a "community", The Art World as not a community at all but rather a milieu of cartels and cabals, privileged ol' boy networks or covens of sanctimonious misandrists, swinging dicks and cracked crotch cases, pampered deskilled legions, one trick ponies and the excessively acclaimed, mercenary alliances veiled in a guise of Political Correctitude and secured by byzantine gatekeepers, undermining agents, influence peddlers, cavalier academicians gaming The System, throbbing for job security and benefits packages, getting over -and so on.
 That's artbiz, the same as in The Real World; $ & politics.
 Even so; they will not succeed in getting me to hate art or to hate New York.
 (If I grow to dislike New York, it will be for other reasons.) -mh

 To gain distance from the Dirty Little Story that is contemporary art, it may be helpful to consider The Big Picture as stated below by a math genius friend:

 To put things in perspective I like to think of the universe's point of view.
 If we shrink the universe's lifetime down to a human life span, then a human lifetime similarly shrunk would be about three seconds, and all of recorded human history would be about three minutes.
 If we engineered a new species of microbe three minutes ago and each microbe lived about three seconds, would we consider it a tragedy if one only lived 2.5 seconds or a victory if it lived 3.5 seconds?
 Or if a bad microbe election outcome meant chaos for the next 0.15 seconds and damage whose echoes lasted another half-second, would that be a big deal from our point of view? -G. Crockett